max-marschhauser/Loading-Spinner/README.md

 Good looking Loading Spinner built with CSS.

-Can be used on various sites that require loading.
+This component can be used on various sites that require loading.

 For more info please contact page author: max.marschhauser@gmail.com